-There is at least some amount of administration needed for every type of geodatabase.
-The tasks you perform to manage a geodatabase vary depending on the type of geodatabase you are using.
+Every type of geodatabase requires at least some amount of administration to configure and maintain it.
+The following sections summarize the administration tasks you perform based on the type of geodatabase you are using.

 File or personal geodatabase administration